• Recipes

 When you have an infection or condition that causes excess saliva production inside your mouth, this extra saliva mixes with any phlegm that's already in your lungs.
 The result is yellow-green mucus production that you can cough up.

-Fights Colds And Flu
+13. Fights Colds And Flu

-According to the Mayo Clinic taking vitamin C before a cold can help shorten the duration of the cold symptoms.
 Drinking lemon water daily gives you that boost of vitamin C that will help speed up a cold.
 Studies show consuming vitamin C decreases the severity of cold and flu symptoms and fights the viruses that cause these ailments.

-7. Reduces Infections
+14. Reduces Infections

 According to the Riordan Clinic, high doses of vitamin C are used to be given regularly to treat infections.
 Lemon has tons of vitamin C and natural antimicrobial properties that make it a powerhouse for reducing infections.

-Promotes Wound Healing
+15. Promotes Wound Healing

 While adding lemon to a wound sounds painful, drinking lemon water can help promote wound healing.
 Research presented in the International Journal of Science shows that lemon juice speeds up wound healing due to its antibacterial properties.
 Take advantage of these last three benefits of lemon water for your immune system by drinking it regularly.

-Alkalizes The Body
+16. Alkalizes The Body

 According to Web MD foods that alkalize the body may benefit you in many ways.
 Having a slightly alkalized body may help prevent kidney stones and keep your bones and muscles in top shape.

-Eases Asthma
+17. Eases Asthma

 Many of the vitamins and minerals in lemon, including vitamin C, magnesium, and choline, can help reduce the severity of asthma symptoms.

-Regulates Blood Sugar
+18. Regulates Blood Sugar

 According to Harvard Health, lemons can slow the conversion of starch to sugar.
 The slower this conversion happens, the less dramatically blood sugar levels rise, which is a boon for people with diabetes and anyone looking to stabilize sugar levels to avoid sugar highs or weight gain.

-Feeds The Brain
+19. Feeds The Brain

 Lemons have tons of potassium, which is excellent for the brain.

-Balances pH
+20. Balances pH

 If the body becomes too acidic, it can't operate as well.
 For example, the intestines can't properly digest food in an overly acidic environment.

-Fights Cancer
+21. Fights Cancer

 While lemons are not a cancer cure-all, there is a truth that lemons contain lots of cancer-fighting properties.
 Lemon's beneficial properties are showing promise in some cancer studies.

-Neutralizes Free Radicals
+22. Neutralizes Free Radicals

 Free radicals cause damage to the body.
 Vitamin C and Vitamin E, both contained in lemon juice, help reduce and reverse any damage caused by free radicals.

-Supports Heart Health
+23. Supports Heart

 Lemon water's potassium helps support heart health.
 The potassium strengthens the heart muscle and all the other muscles in the body and helps it keep blood flowing freely.

-Decreases High Blood Pressure
+24. Decreases High Blood Pressure

 Vitamin C may help relax blood vessels.
 When blood vessels are more relaxed, blood pressure naturally decreases.
 Studies show a 5-millimeter reduction in pressure in patients with essential hypertension who consumed 500 percent of the daily requirement of Vitamin C.

-Hydrates The Lymphatic System
+25. Hydrates The Lymphatic System

 The lymph system is twice as large as the arterial system that houses the veins and arteries.
 This behemoth system flushes waste products out of our system.
 Keeping it hydrated with alkalizing lemon water makes it run smoothly and efficiently.

-Promotes Digestive Regularity
+26. Promotes Digestive Regularity

 This combo helps keep your digestive tract running smoothly and your bowels regular.
 Water alone softens stool and lubricates the gi tract, but the citric acid and fiber in the lemons help move the undigested waste from the colon.
 Medical professionals recommend hot lemon water to help cure constipation naturally.

-Improves Eye Health In Diabetics
+27. Improves Eyes In Diabetics

 Many people with diabetes deal with deteriorating vision as a result of a build-up of sugars in the blood vessels in the eyes.
 Studies have found that the flavonoids in lemons help prevent blindness and cataracts in people with diabetes.

-Prevents Kidney Stones
+28. Prevents Kidney Stones

 According to Web MD, the citrate present in lemon help inhibits oxalate crystals from forming.
 These crystals create one of the most common kidney stones.
 Drinking lemon water increases the amount of citrate in the urine, which prevents the stones from forming.

-Reduces Uric Acid Levels
+29. Reduces Uric Acid Levels

 The potassium and citrate in lemons prevent uric acid from building up in the body.
 Too much uric acid in your body can cause swelling, gout attacks, infections, and kidney and bladder stones.
-Because lemon water acts as a diuretic, it flushes out this unwanted fluid.
-Many gout sufferers drink lemon water before eating to prevent uncomfortable attacks.

-Prevents And Treats Urinary Tract Infections
+30. Prevents And Treats Urinary Tract Infections

 Drinking lots of water helps prevent UTIs and may help treat some of the symptoms.
 Water dilutes the urine, making going to the bathroom less painful when dealing with urinary tract infections.
 Plus, lemon juice's natural antibacterial properties help kill the bacteria inside the bladder.

-Treats And Prevents Scurvy
+31. Treats And Prevents Scurvy

 Scurvy is a disease directly resulting from vitamin C deficiency.
 While the availability of products makes this disease rarer than in the past, it does affect up to 10-14% of adults in developed countries.
 With its high concentration of vitamin C, lemon water can help treat and prevent this condition.

-Replaces Unhealthy Beverages
+32. Replaces Unhealthy Beverages

 Many people reach for soft drinks or sugary juices because they don't like plain water.
 Jazzing water up with refreshingly tart lemon can add enough zing to water to make more people reach for it over a soda or sweetened juice.
 This is one of the benefits of lemon water you can't ignore.

-Helps Prevent Over-Eating
+33. Helps Prevent Over-Eating

-May Help Fight Depression
+34. May Help Fight Depression

 If you wake up each day to the fresh scent of lemon in your green tea, you are probably already familiar with how the citrus smell reinvigorates you.
 Research indicates that lemon water can help suppress depression symptoms more effectively than some anti-depressants.

-Encourages Hydration
+35. Encourages Hydration

-Repairs Cartilage
+36. Repairs Cartilage

-Supports Strong Bones
+37. Supports Strong Bones

-Makes Skin Glow
+38. Makes Skin Glow

-If you are looking for healthier-looking skin, lemon water can promote this too.
+If you are looking for youthful skin, lemon water can promote this too.
 Lemon water helps clear out toxins that affect how your skin looks and feels.
 And it also encourages collagen production, which is the chemical responsible for keeping away wrinkles and making your skin springy and taut.

-Protects Skin From Sun Damage
+39. Protects Skin From Sun Damage

-Skin cancer is a leading cause of death in many people who are constantly exposed to UVB radiation.
 Studies indicate that the antioxidants found in Vitamin C help to protect the skin cells from harmful radiation.
 This has the added benefit of fighting the signs of aging and wrinkles that prolonged sun exposure can cause.

-Supports Liver Health
+40. Supports Liver

 There is evidence linking Vitamin C deficiency to liver disease and lost liver function.
 That said, it's reasonable that upping Vitamin C intake by drinking lemon water would support liver function.